hashicorp/design-system/website/docs/getting-started/for-engineers.md

 ## Tokens

-If the Ember components are not an option for your project you can use design tokens to keep in sync with the styles we provide.
+If the Ember components are not an option for your project, you can still use the design tokens to keep in sync with the styles we provide.

 ### Install package